All Variables

 Days with Max Humidex > 30 describes the number of days where the Humidex is greater than 30.
 This index gives an indication of the number of hot and humid days in the selected time period.

-The Humidex index was developed by the Meteorological Service of Canada to describe how hot and humid the weather feels to the average person.
-In Canada, it is recommended that outdoor activities be moderated when the humidex exceeds 30, and that all unnecessary activities cease when it passes 40 (Environment and Climate Change Canada, 2019).
+The Humidex was developed by the Meteorological Service of Canada to describe how hot and humid the weather feels to the average person.
+In Canada, it is recommended that outdoor activities be moderated when the Humidex exceeds 30, and that all unnecessary activities cease when it passes 40 (Environment and Climate Change Canada, 2019).

 Technical description: